FrankWorldview/blockchain/smart_contracts/2_Exercise2.md

-# Example 2: Send Ether
+# Exercise 2: Send Ether

 ## Send Ether via MetaMask and React
 + Create or log in to your MetaMask wallet.
 Create a test network and connect to it: